vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 However, based on the information I had, I concluded that donating in January -- as long as I committed and communicated the donation in December -- would be good enough.

+## Potential future donations

+### A lot depends on other donation opportunities I might find

+It's possible that over the coming months, I will find other donation opportunities that I consider a more meaningful use of my donation budget.
+I'm not committing anything to FMP beyond this donation;
+moreover, since I am exiting the board I won't have any obligations of any sort.

+### I would want to understand FMP's role in spreading the idea of free movement and open borders better

+If I were to donate to FMP in the future, or to recommend to others to donate more to it, one thing I'd like to nail down is a better picture of how exactly FMP is spreading the idea of free migration and open borders, and how successful it has been.
+I might have further conversations with Dave on this point in the coming weeks and months, and might write more about this (even if I don't make a further donation, as long as I think there's enough value in what FMP is doing to be worth bringing to the attention of others).

+## Thoughts on fundraising dynamics